milouri23/hb-week4-js-dom-1/README.md

 - Large: 1024 - ∞

 ## IMPORTANT
-SASS support is NOT optional.
+SASS support and BEM syntax are NOT optional.